-The following table summarizes income from discontinued operations (net of minority interest in property partnership) and the related realized gains on sales of real estate from discontinued operations (net of minority interest in property partnership) for the three months ended March 31, 2005 and 2004:
+The following table summarizes income from discontinued operations (net of minority interests) and the related realized gains on sales of real estate from discontinued operations (net of minority interests) for the three months ended March 31, 2005 and 2004:

 For the three months ended March 31,

 2005 2004

-(in tho usands)
+(in thousands)

 Total revenue \$ 3 \$ 4,057

 Operating expenses (310) (1,224)

 Interest Expense

 Depreciation and Amortization (179) (786)

 Minority interest in property partnership (57)

+Minority interest in Operating Partnership 80 (357)

-Income (loss) from discontinued operations (net of minority interest) (\$ 486) \$ 1,990
+Income (loss) from discontinued operations (net of minority interests) \$ (406) \$ 1,633

-·

-Realized gain on sale of real estate \$ - \$ 4,585

-Minority interest in property partnership (1,512)
+Realized gain on sale of real estate \$ \$ 4,585 Minority interest in property partnership (1,512) Minority interest in Operating Partnership (552)

-Realized gain on sale of real estate (net of minority interest) \$ - \$ 3,073
+Realized gain on sale of real estate (net of minority interests) \$ \$ 2,521

 The Company's application of SFAS No. 144 results in the presentation of the net operating results of these qualifying properties sold or held for sale during 2005 and 2004 as income from discontinued operations for the three months ended March 31, 2005 and 2004.
-In addition, SFAS No. 144 results in the gains on sale of these qualifying properties totaling approximately \$3.1 million (net of minority interest in property partnership's share of approximately \$1.5 million) to be reflected as gains on sales of real estate from discontinued operations in the accompanying Consolidated Statements of Operations for the three months ended March 31, 2004.
-The application of SFAS No. 144 does not have an impact on net income available to common unitholders.
+In addition, SFAS No. 144 results in the gains on sale of these qualifying properties totaling approximately \$2.5 million (net of minority interests' share of approximately \$2.1 million) to be reflected as gains on sales of real estate from discontinued operations in the accompanying Consolidated Statements of Operations for the three months ended March 31, 2004.
+The application of SFAS No. 144 does not have an impact on net income available to common shareholders.
 SFAS No. 144 only impacts the presentation of these properties within the Consolidated Statements of Operations.

-10. Earnings Per Common Unit
+10. Earnings Per Share